Artisan Sourdough Bread Recipe

 • dutch oven – Dutch ovens are necessary for those gorgeously golden brown, crispy crusts.

-How do you know when sourdough is ready for bread?
+How do you know when sourdough starter is ready to make bread?

 This is one of the most important questions when making sourdough bread.
 If your starter is not active and bubbly, it won’t give any rise to a loaf of bread.
 And no one wants to waste ingredients.